 Growth Mindset and Self-Motivation

-This is the third of four sessions in a yearlong conversation around Metacognition: Becoming Expert Language Learners.
-We encourage you to attend any or all of these sessions!
-In this session, we’ll explore through the lens of growth mindset how issues of identity (e.g. novice or beginner, native speaker or non-native speaker, etc.) factor into the motivations and roadblocks students face and how to support students through these hurdles to maximize equity in the classroom.
+In this session, we explored through the lens of growth mindset how issues of identity (e.g. novice or beginner, native speaker or non-native speaker, etc.) factor into the motivations and roadblocks students face and how to support students through these hurdles to maximize equity in the classroom.
 In the next session, we will concentrate on students’ reflection and language practice.
 How do we cultivate student-driven habits of practicing language skills beyond class time?
-This session is facilitated by Ian Althouse, Center for Teaching and Learning.
-Lunch provided.

 Guiding Language Learning Beyond the Classroom

-This is the last of four sessions in a yearlong conversation around Metacognition: Becoming Expert Language Learners.
-We encourage you to attend any or all of these sessions!
-In this session, we will focus our discussion on students’ reflection and language practice.
+In this session, we focused our discussion on students’ reflection and language practice.
 How do we cultivate student-driven habits of practicing language skills beyond class time?
 What role does reflection play in students’ language learning, awareness of their successes, and shifting student self-identity over time?
-This session is facilitated by Ian Althouse, Center for Teaching and Learning.
-Lunch provided.

 Spring 2018 Teachers' Lounge - Emotions in the Classroom